 As you can see by the quotes above, Invisalign comes with a staggering price tag which extends way beyond a typical dental job.
 This brings the question of what you can do to pay for your virtually invisible aligners.

-It is worth noting that some insurance companies cover partially the treatment.
-They use the same policy to decide as they do with braces: they either cover a pre-fixed amount or they go for a certain percentage.
+It is worth noting that some insurance companies cover partially the clear aligner treatment.
+They use the same policy to decide as they do with conventional braces: they either cover a pre-fixed amount or they go for a certain percentage.

 If this is not possible in your country, you can talk to your dentist about a monthly payment plan.
 Covering the expenses of your procedure in small chunks over time rather than shelling out the colossal amount in one go will help you stay within budget and keep your sanity intact.
 All you have to do is discuss your payment options with the right person.

 In some cases, orthodontic care is not part of dental insurance.
 Instead, it has to be purchased as a separate service or is run by health insurance.
 Either way, know your alternatives before you get the ball rolling.
-Ask your practitioner which plan they accept and require more info along the way; that is, should more questions pop up.
+Ask your practitioner which plan they accept and require more information along the way; that is, should more questions about Invisalign treatment pop up.

 Q: Does Invisalign damage teeth?